-When I started building Galaxie Blog, my goal was to create the most beautiful and themeable blog software for the ColdFusion community.
+When I started building Galaxie Blog, I aimed to create the most beautiful and themeable blog software for the ColdFusion community.
 In Galaxie Blog version 1, there were a dozen themes, and nearly every aspect of the blog takes on the characteristics of your chosen theme.
 In Galaxie Blog 3, we have continued and expanded on this tradition.

-Galaxie Blog now has around 30 prebuilt themes.
-I have spent a lot of time ensuring that nearly every widget matches the selected theme.
+Galaxie Blog has around 35 prebuilt themes.
+I have spent much time ensuring that nearly every widget matches the selected theme.
 For example, if you upload a video, the primary color of the play button will match your theme.
 Even a dynamic map route will match the primary color of your theme.
 You can also construct a post with the theme in mind and upload an image that matches your background theme.

-All themes can be viewed by clicking on the Themes dropdown at the top of the page.
-Every theme takes on specific characteristics found in base Kendo Themes.
+Click on the Themes dropdown at the top of the page to view all themes.
+Each theme adopts specific characteristics found in base Kendo Themes.

 Understanding the Kendo Core Less-Based Themes